-The Recommendation provides in Annex 1 characteristics of direct-printing telegraph equipment employing a 7-unit ARQ method for selective communication, a 7-unit FEC method for broadcast mode and automatic identification to be used for newly developed equipment to provide compatibility with existing equipment conforming to Recommendation ITU-R M.476.
+The Recommendation provides in Annex 1 characteristics of direct-printing telegraph equipment employing a 7-unit ARQ method for selective communication, a 7-unit FEC method for broadcast mode and automatic identification.
+Equipment developed in accordance with this Recommendation provides compatibility with equipment without maritime mobile service identity (MMSI) conforming to Recommendation ITU-R M.476.